openearth/coclico-workbench/README.md

 - **exploratory_tools**: various notebooks that dive deep into user stories with very specific needs too detailed for the [CoCliCo web platform](https://coclico.netlify.app/#/data); i.e. comparisons to High-Resolution data, High-End sea level rise scenarios, etc.

-- **notebooks**: (DEPRECATION WARNING) various scripts that were developed in the first two years of the CoCliCo project.
-These scripts will be redistributed over exploratory tools and tutorials soon.

 - **tutorials**: short notebooks describing how to use the CoCliCo Data repository (STAC)

+- **src/coclico**: (OUTDATED) various scripts with basic functionalities that can be used for the tutorials & exploratory tools

+- **docs**: MkDocs documentations for the Handbook available here: https://www.openearth.nl/coclico-workbench/

+- **coclicodata_env**: Full .yml file for the offline (local) workbench environment, the other .yml file in the main directory will be used by Binder or Colab in the online environment.

 ## Contributing